Paul Newman: Auto racing

 Their Newman Freeman Racing team was very competitive in the North American Can-Am series in its Budweiser-sponsored, Chevrolet-powered Spyder NFs.
 Newman and Freeman began a long and successful partnership with the Newman Freeman Racing team in the Can-Am series, which culminated in the Can-Am Team Championship trophy in 1979.
 Newman was associated with Freeman's established Porsche racing team, which enabled both Newman and Freeman to compete in SCCA and IMSA racing events together, including the Sebring 12-hour endurance sports car race.
 This car was sponsored by Beverly Porsche/Audi.
 Freeman was Sports Car Club of America's Southern Pacific National Champion during the Newman Freeman period.
 Later, Newman co-founded Newman/Haas Racing with Carl Haas, a Champ Car team, in 1983, going on to win eight drivers' championships under his ownership.

-Newman was also briefly an owner in the NASCAR Winston Cup Series when he co-founded a research and development #18 team with Hendrick Motorsports' Greg Sacks behind the wheel; the team shut down after two seasons after losing its primary sponsor.
-The 1996 racing season was chronicled in the IMAX film Super Speedway (1997), which Newman narrated.
+Newman was briefly an owner in the NASCAR Winston Cup Series when he co-founded a research and development #18 team with Hendrick Motorsports' Greg Sacks behind the wheel; the team shut down after two seasons after losing its primary sponsor.
+Newman was briefly entered in the 1987 The Budweiser at The Glen in the No. 51 for Hendrick in the NASCAR Winston Cup Series but later withdrew.
+His 1996 racing season was chronicled in the IMAX film Super Speedway (1997), which Newman narrated.
 He was a partner in the Atlantic Championship team Newman Wachs Racing.
 Newman voiced Doc Hudson in Cars (2006).

 Having said he would quit "when I embarrass myself", Newman competed into his 80s, winning at Lime Rock in what former co-driver Sam Posey called a "brutish Corvette", which displayed his age as its number: 81.
 He took the pole in his last professional race, in 2007 at Watkins Glen International, and in a 2008 run at Lime Rock, arranged by friends, he reportedly still did 9/10 of his best time.
 Newman was posthumously inducted into the SCCA Hall of Fame at the national convention in Las Vegas, Nevada, on February 21, 2009.
 Lime Rock Park's No Name Straight was renamed Paul Newman Straight in 2022.
 Newman's racing life was chronicled in the documentary Winning: The Racing Life of Paul Newman (2015).